Skip to main content

 Purchasing Manager

-A purchasing manager oversees the purchasing of both raw materials and parts.
-Their responsibilities include finding suppliers, negotiating contracts and prices, and product quality control.
-A purchasing manager may oversee the work of multiple purchasing agents.
+Purchasing managers oversee the procurement of both raw materials and parts.
+Their responsibilities include finding suppliers, negotiating contracts and prices and product quality control.

 Explore a Career in Supply Chain Management